Figuring out how to end a cover letter is harder than it looks.

 6 examples of cover letter endings

-Not every job seeker has the same background, so your closing paragraph shouldn’t be one-size-fits-all.
+Not every job seeker has the same background, so don’t make your closing paragraph the same for everyone.

 Here are six closing paragraph examples tailored to different backgrounds and goals: